brianhouse/art_and_code/assignments/02_nonlinear_narrative/description.md

 Requirements:
 - Your program must demonstrate at least 5 different branching points that create meaningful alternative paths
-- You must articulate your concept with a title and 3-sentence artist statement
+- You must articulate your concept with a title and [3-sentence artist statement](resources/artist_statement_guidelines.md).

 ### Technical preparation